Source code

 /**

-* Plain time represents a time value on a 24-hour clock.
+* Time represents a time value on a 24-hour clock.
 Leap seconds aren't

 * supported.